ydaniv/django-rest-assured/README.rst

 Supports
 --------

 Support is determined by which Django versions are supported, and the Python and Django REST Framework versions that go with them.
-Tests run against all Django versions supported as of July 28, 2019.
+Tests run against all Django versions supported as of July 28, 2020.

 * Django 1.11 with Django REST Framework 3.4 - 3.6 and Python 2.7 and 3.4.
 * Django 2.1 and 2.2 with Django REST Framework 3.7-3.10 and Python 3.5-3.7.
+* Django 3.0 with Django REST Framework 3.10 and Python 3.7.

 Installation